dmd-program/dmd-100/topics/discursive_design.md

 > Theory of change is a rigorous yet participatory process whereby groups and stakeholders in a planning process articulate their long-term goals and identify the conditions they believe have to unfold for those goals to be met.
 These conditions are modeled as desired outcomes, arranged graphically in a causal framework. \[6\]

-If you look carefully at this list, you an also simultaneously locate a place for each step within the Double Diamond design process used throughout this course, further illustrating it's compatibility with other design processes.
 I've adapted this list from [Theory of Change Basics: A Primer on Theory of Change](http://www.theoryofchange.org/wp-content/uploads/toco_library/pdf/ToCBasics.pdf) by Taplin and Clark.

 1. Identify long-term goals and related assumptions.
 2. Map backwards from long-term goal: Identify preconditions and requirements.